A little more than a month ago, I got a text message from Ashar, who was out with her dad, Chris.

 Conveniently, we actually all really like cemeteries and also have been talking for multiple years about setting up our own model train layout, but haven’t ever done anything about, you know, actually doing it.

 So when Chris saw the cemetery, he figured, “Hey, why not?”
-Sarah was thrilled; she said you can tell this cemetery was handmade by someone who put a lot of care into it, and she said now we can take care of it and give it a good home.
+Ashar was thrilled; she said you can tell this cemetery was handmade by someone who put a lot of care into it, and she said now we can take care of it and give it a good home.

 Naming the cemetery